MSavik/Sport-Vision-website-homepage/README.md

 ## About

-A simple, responsive homepage for a clothes and footwear online store.
+A simple, responsive homepage for a clothing and footwear online store.
 The purpose of this project is to put front-end development skills into practice and acquire new skills throughout the development process.

 ## Tech Stack